How many students row at Brookline High School?

 What are the hours for practice?

-Practice at BLS runs from 3:00 to 5:30 on weekdays from early March through May; there is also practice on Saturdays before the regatta season.
+Practice at BLS runs for approximately two hours sometime between 3:30 and 7:30 pm on weekdays during the fall and spring seasons; there is also practice on many Saturdays.
 There are usually two practices each day during the April school vacation week (except for Patriot’s Day).
-Races are held on most weekends from early April to the end of May.
+Races are held on most weekends from mid-September to the end of October and early April to the end of May.

 What makes a good rower?